Daniel-Appleton-SHU/Daniel-Appleton-SHU.github.io/README.md

 Relevant modules:

-• Data Analytics Tools and Techniques
+* Data Analytics Tools and Techniques

-• Advanced-Data Management project
+* Advanced-Data Management project

-• Programming Concepts and Practice
+* Programming Concepts and Practice

-• Study Skills and Project Management
+* Study Skills and Project Management

 ### University of Liverpool – Mathematics BSc 2:1 | September 2019 - June 2022

 Relevant modules:

-• Mathematical IT skills
+* Mathematical IT skills

-• Introduction to statistics
+* Introduction to statistics

-• Professional projects and employability in mathematics
+* Professional projects and employability in mathematics

 ### UTC Sheffield | September 2017 - July 2019

-• A level Mathematics A*
+* A level Mathematics A*

-• A level Physics A
+* A level Physics A

-• AS level Further Mathematics A
+* AS level Further Mathematics A

-• Level 3 Cambridge Technical in Engineering D*
+* Level 3 Cambridge Technical in Engineering D*

 ### High Storrs School | September 2012 - July 2017

-*5 GCSEs at grade C to B
+* 5 GCSEs at grade C to B

-*2 GCSEs at grade 5 to 8 (Including English language 5 and Mathematics 8)
+* 2 GCSEs at grade 5 to 8 (Including English language 5 and Mathematics 8)

-*City and Guilds qualification in food studies (Completed July 2015)
+* City and Guilds qualification in food studies (Completed July 2015)

-*Level 2 award in food safety and catering (Completed October 2014)
+* Level 2 award in food safety and catering (Completed October 2014)

 ## Technical Competencies